-On February 15, 2019, the Federal Trade Commission (FTC) announced its annual adjustment of the jurisdictional thresholds for pre-merger notification filings under the Hart–Scott–Rodino Antitrust Improvements Act of 1976 (HSR Act) and for interlocking directorates under Section 8 of the Clayton Act.
-The revisions account for changes in the level of the U.S. gross national product and constitute an increase of more than 6.6 percent.
-They were announced two days after the FTC announced that it has adjusted the maximum civil monetary penalties for violations of 16 statutory provisions the FTC enforces.
+On January 28, 2020, the Federal Trade Commission (FTC) announced an annual adjustment of the jurisdictional thresholds for pre-merger notification filings under the Hart–Scott–Rodino Antitrust Improvements Act of 1976 (HSR Act).
+The revisions account for changes in the level of the U.S. gross national product and constitute an increase of approximately 4.4 percent.
+They were announced one week after the FTC indexed thresholds related to interlocking directorates under Section 8 of the Clayton Act and two weeks after the FTC announced that it adjusted the maximum civil monetary penalties for violations of 16 statutory provisions the FTC enforces.

 HSR Act Pre-Merger Notification Thresholds

 The HSR Act requires companies contemplating mergers or acquisitions of voting securities or assets that meet or exceed certain monetary thresholds to file notification forms with the FTC and U.S. Department of Justice and to wait a designated period of time before consummating the contemplated transaction.
 The new thresholds will go into effect for transactions closing on or after February 27, 2020.
 For transactions closing on or after this date, companies generally will need to comply with the HSR Act pre-merger notification and waiting period requirements if either of the following is true: